Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Green Valley has 64 active public transport stops, all of which are bus stops.
-These stops are served by 40 different routes that together facilitate 2,702 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents on average being located just 151 meters from the nearest stop.
+These stops are serviced by 40 different routes that together provide 2,702 weekly passenger trips.
+The accessibility of these stops is rated as excellent, with residents typically located just 151 meters from the nearest one.

-On a daily basis, there are an average of 386 trips across all routes, which amounts to approximately 42 weekly trips per individual stop.
+On average, there are 386 trips per day across all routes, which equates to approximately 42 weekly trips per individual stop.

 Frequently Asked Questions - Transport